Laser Skin ResurfacingSalt Lake City & Park City

 Laser peels take from one to two hours, depending on the area being treated and the type of laser used.
 There are two types of laser peel procedures, ablative and non-ablative.

 Non-ablative laser resurfacing does not damage the outer skin because it targets the underlying dermis layer.
 Non-ablative lasers stimulate the body to produce new collagen, the structural protein that is responsible for supporting the skin.
 The procedures don’t require anesthesia and don’t need recovery time.
-Because they are not as aggressive as ablative laser peels, they may not be as effective in addressing your condition.
-Because non-ablative laser resurfacing only targets the skin’s dermis, generally more than one treatment is required.
+Because they are not as aggressive as ablative laser peels in addressing your condition, more than one treatment is required.

 Dr. Saltz and his team will consult with you on an individual basis to determine which laser peel best fits your needs.